Test Planning: A Detailed Guide

 - Resource Allocation: Details which tester will work on which test.

-- Environment: Details the nature, configuration, and availability of the test environment.
+- Environment: Details the test environment‘s nature, configuration, and availability.

-- Tools: Details what tools are to be used for testing, bug reporting, and other relevant activities.
+- Tools: Details what tools will be used for testing, bug reporting, and other relevant activities.

 - Exit Parameters: Details when testing activities must stop.
-This part describes the results that are expected from the QA operations, giving testers a benchmark to compare actual results to.
+This part describes the expected results from the QA operations, giving testers a benchmark to compare actual results.

 How to create a Test Plan?

-Creating a Test Plan involves the following steps:
+Creating an effective Test Plan involves the following steps:

 - Product Analysis